Latest wins - thanks to our members!

 The following are some of our most recent wins.
 For historical successes, see our media kit.

-Public Works approves our request for staff report on creation of network of snow routes for cyclists
+Council approves network of snow routes for cyclists

-For cycling to become a true transportation option for Torontonians, they need safe, secure and properly maintained bike routes across the four seasons.
-In November 2013, we appeared before the Public Workshops and Infrastructure Committee on behalf of Cycle Toronto to encourage committee members to direct Transportation Services staff to develop a comprehensive network of snow routes for cyclists.
-Councillor Mike Layton moved our recommendations, which passed unanimously!
-Read our full submission here and check out our most recent communications with Stephen Buckley, General Manager of Transportation services, here.
-Also read about our Shovel-in on Shaw event, where we took direct action that resulted in a direct response from the city!
+In November 2013, we asked PWIC to direct staff to develop a comprehensive snow route network, arguing that for cycling to become a true transportation option for Torontonians, they need safe, secure and properly maintained bike routes across the four seasons.
+Read our full submission here, which was moved by Councillor Mike Layton, and see our communications with Stephen Buckley, General Manager of Transportation services, here.
+Also read about our March 2014 Shovel-in on Shaw, when we took direct action that resulted in a direct response from the city!

 Environmental Assessment for bike lanes on Bloor St approved by Council!